UI customization guide

 When another agent answers the forwarded request, the original assigned agent’s participation in the conversation ends automatically and the conversation is no longer listed in their Forwarded tab.

-When you open a forwarded conversation, a banner indicating that it’s forwarded is displayed at the top of the conversation.
+When an agent opens a conversation they’ve forwarded, Unblu displays a banner indicating that it’s been forwarded at the top of the conversation.
 You can revoke a forwarding from the banner.
-You can also directly forward the conversation again.
-This has the effect of revoking the original forwarding and forwarding the conversation again.

 You can configure the text in the banner using the following text properties: